 - Sleeping Pills

-You know, I think we have to acknowledge that “modern medicine” has become little more than a “patient mill”, a vast money-making scheme, helped along by the side-effects of drugs!
+I think we have to acknowledge that “modern medicine” is little more than a “patient mill”, a vast money-making scheme, facilitated by the side-effects of drugs!

-Then you’ve got cancer treatment which is an industry entirely unto itself, an industry that thrives despite the treatments being deadly and the cure rate practically zero!
+Just look at cancer treatment, which is an industry entirely unto itself, an industry that thrives despite the treatments being deadly and the cure rate practically zero!
 In the treatment of cancer, to quote cancer specialist, Dr. Glenn Warner:

 “We have a multi-billion dollar industry that is killing people, right and left, just for financial gain.”

-If you’re sick, see a homeopath!
+When I get sick, I take a homeopathic remedy.
 Homeopathy actually works and has been doing so for over 200 years, but it’s not the only thing you should look into; there are a lot of ways to stay healthy.
-Read my articles on food and natural healing:
+Read my articles on nutrition and natural healing, click below:

 So, here is one of our many drug ads that we see on TV every day; it’s for a drug called Breo, an asthma drug.
-It tries to make light of asthma, calling it “one of many pieces” in a person’s life; like, you know, you have piano lessons, you shop for food, you drive the kids to soccer practice…and you have asthma!
+It tries to make light of asthma, calling it “one of many pieces” in a person’s life.
 But notice it says the side effects of this drug can kill you!
 And by the way, these are the same companies that make vaccines, which we’re told are perfectly safe!
-What’s the likelihood of that?
+What is the likelihood of that?

 See you again next time!